VikhilP/QA-Python-Project/README.md

 - Implement better UI through CSS.
 I have some experience with CSS, but i have no idea how to implement it onto flask/python. spending a day or two to learn and freshen up on the topic could allow the project to grow alot more!
 - Add in the developers and publishers table

+## Authors

+Vikhil Parshotam

+### Acknoledgements

+- Ben Hesketh - For helping with debugging and teaching of cloud technologies
+- Raji - For helping learn python
+- The QA DEVOPS Team - Helped me with debugging throughout the week on the project and pointing me to the right resources